 It seems that the death of R&B slowly arrived when reality television began to emerge.
 The last big girl band I can remember was Bad Boy’s Danity Kane, a five-member musical group formed through a reality-TV competition in 2005.
 By 2009, the group had disbanded and ended up being a reality-produced clusterfuck driven apart by shifty management and fame-hungry personalities.
 Watching Danity Kane fall apart was the moment in which I realized that the unity that once existed in black music had lost its vitality.
 Girl groups like Cherish that showed promise early on began to slow in production and fall off because of rumored solo sidelining.
 The industry had lost its heart by the mid-2000s.
 Its pulse had stopped.
 It was no longer breathing.
 R&B’s soul was truly missing.

-Even though R&B has gone astray, a part of me is still hoping, wishing, and praying that there are emerging artists brave enough to reclaim it (Miguel is a promising new-wave R&B act and Eletrik Red is waging their stake in the game).
+Even though R&B has gone astray, a part of me is still hoping, wishing, and praying that there are emerging artists brave enough to reclaim it (Miguel, SZA and Elle Varner are among the new age “Alternative R&B” artists that are attempting to do just that).
 The genre is broken, laced with the poisonous (and meaningless) beats of one-hit club bangers, and needs women strong enough to go the road alone to save it.
 If there is one thing that those 90s R&B girl bands taught me it was the power of embracing the unknown and not being afraid to venture into it.

 They also taught me about the value of womanhood.
 I had claimed my sexuality by the time I was 12, seductively twisting my non-existent hips in my neighbor’s front yard while pretending to rehearse to Destiny’s Child hits with the girls down the block.
 90s R&B spoke my truth.
 In fact, they taught us as women several truths.